 Now all we need are a few new gins to add to our collection.
 Let us know if you have any recommendations!

-Have you ever attempted building your own furniture?
+Have you ever attempted to build your own furniture?
 Do you have a drinks trolley in your home and does it get used?